The best night in town

 HISTORY

 JACK FRY'S was established in 1933 by Jack Fry and his wife, Flossie.
-Fry was known as a rambling, gambling kind of guy who loved amateur boxing and the race horses.
-As a result, Jack Fry's became a sportsman’s hangout, as evidenced by the numerous historic photographs that fill the walls of the current Jack Fry's.
-He was also known to conduct his bookmaking and bootlegging affairs discreetly from "the back room".
+Fry was known as a rambling, gambling kind of guy who loved amateur boxing and horse racing.
+As a result, Jack Fry's became a sportsman’s hangout, as evidenced by the numerous historic photographs that fill the walls of the current dining room.
+He was known to conduct his bookmaking and bootlegging affairs discreetly from "the back room".
 He was a much-loved character who often gave a free meal to a needy friend.
-Jack closed his business in 1972.
-After ten years of renting this space as "Por Que No", a Mexican restaurant, it was re-established as Jack Fry's in 1982.
+Jack closed his business in 1972, and for nearly ten years the space was rented to "Por Que No", one of Louisville's first Mexican restaurants.
+In November of 1981, Jack Fry's was re-opened by a team including Joseph Mees, Sandra Antle Pike, and Sara German Peters.
+With Jack's blessing and oversight, they revived his business and brought it back to its prior popularity.

-Susan Seiller bought the restaurant in January 1987, the same year that saw the death of Jack Fry.
-It was Susan's vision to transform Jack Fry's from a casual dive into a fine dining staple, which she did so with aplomb during her tenure.
+Susan Seiller bought the restaurant in 1985, two years prior to the death of Jack Fry.
+It was Susan's vision to transform Jack Fry's from a casual tavern into a fine dining staple, which she did so with aplomb during her tenure.
 She purchased and renovated the building next-door to accommodate a large and fully-equipped kitchen.
 The original kitchen area was renovated and updated to create a guest entrance and additional dining space.
 In February of 2008, Susan passed ownership and sold the restaurant to Stephanie J. Meeks, who was first employed in 1996 and had quickly worked her way up to become the general manager.

 NEWS AND PUBLICITY